Procedure no. IV-7a

 - Tuition reimbursement is contingent on appointment or employment as of the beginning of the semester for the course for which reimbursement is sought.
 Reimbursement is not available if university employment is terminated before satisfactory completion of the course.

 - Reimbursement is available for pre‑approved study in job related courses taken at accredited, degree‑granting institutions other than CWRU.
-Pre‑authorization must be obtained from the Human Resources Department in consultation with the employee's supervisor, by completing the Tuition Reimbursement form and required supporting documentation (proof of registration and proof of tuition charges).
+Pre‑authorization must be obtained from Benefits Administration in consultation with the employee's supervisor, by submitting a completed Certification for Tuition Reimbursement form and required supporting documentation (proof of registration and proof of tuition charges).